joannamaria27/joannamaria27/README.md

 ### Hi, I'm [Asia](https://joannamaria27.github.io/portfolio/) 👋
-I like to develop in web technologies - Angular ✨✨ This is my repository :fire:
+I like to develop in web technologies - Angular and .NET ✨✨ This is my repository :fire:

 __________________________________________________________________________________________________
 ### Skills